 Combine all ingredients in mixing glass with large chunks of ice.
-Stir ingredients until the cube is dissolved then strain into rocks glass.
+Stir ingredients until the cube is dissolved then strain into a rocks glass.
 Add one large cube of ice and stir.
-Add orange peel and cherry to glass.
+Add orange peel and cherry to the glass.

 The Rum Sunrise cocktail is another variant; this time substituting Rum for Tequila.
 Many moons ago this was one of the first basic cocktails I learned to make and is still a favorite when I just want something simple and flavorful to enjoy.
 You do not want the Rum to overwhelm the juice and syrup flavors but to mingle and augment them.